-Your hotel is ideally located only a short stroll from Nelson’s main street and landmark Cathedral.
-There are a number of art studios and galleries near the hotel.
+After breakfast transfer to Rotorua Airport and check-in.
+Rotorua / Nelson by air (VPLUSW fare – subject to availability).
+On arrival board your coach for an orientation tour of Nelson, concluding at the hotel.
+Our hotel is ideally located only a short stroll from Nelson’s main street and landmark Cathedral.
+There are a number of art studios and galleries nearby.
 The hotel features two restaurants, outdoor pool and health center with gymnasium and sauna.
+Free evening.
+(B)

 NB: Itinerary may be modified on the day.
 The above start and finish times are observed but the operator reserve the right to modify the day after consultation with guests and consideration of weather and tidal conditions.
 Other travelers may join.

 Overnight at Rutherford Heritage Hotel

 Day 8: SUNDAY DEC 2 – NELSON / PUNAKAIKI (274-kms / 170-miles)